esl/jekyll-codesync-global-monika/_posts/2019-06-24-just-delete-it.md

 ---
 title: " Just delete it!
 "
 abstract: "Are we creating big balls of mud within our applications?
 Is an abstraction necessary or is it going to couple the code to the implementation?
 Can I achieve code isolation without overcomplicating?
 The challenge is to reach the nirvana of simple code isolation verse complex code abstraction.
 But is it realistically obtainable?
-The challenge is set: implement patterns that will allow us to just delete & rewrite code in days instead of weeks, weeks instead of months, and months instead of ... version 2."
+The challenge is set: implement patterns that will allow us to just delete &amp; rewrite code in days instead of weeks, weeks instead of months, and months instead of ... version 2."
 speakers:
 - _speakers/johnny-winn.md
 type: video